burhanusr/portfolio/README.md

-Simple portfolio web made with html and css.
+Simple portfolio made with html and css.